 Where a work item is outside the scope of the oneM2M, but a common global solution is desired, recommend an approach to the SC;

 Assignment of work to Partners.
 (Specification development may be accomplished using various methods, including the assignment of work to Partners.);

+Liaisons with other organizations on technical matters.

 Maintenance of the list of Members eligible to vote within the TP (Voting Members).